Revised: November 11, 2022

 Institutions and/or individual children’s centers are responsible for conducting periodic surveys of their parent-clients, assessing client satisfaction.

-Exceptions to the policies and procedures in this paper are permitted, but only with the written approval of the Senior Vice President for Academic Affairs and the Vice President for Business and Finance.
+Exceptions to the policies and procedures in this paper are permitted, but only with the written approval of the Senior Vice President for Academic Affairs and the Vice President for Finance and Administration.
 At a minimum, requests must include: 1) demonstrated need; 2) discussion of the impact upon parent-client costs and services, and 3) demonstrated consistency with the purposes of the policies and procedures contained in SYS 180, Child Care Centers.